 M. di Giulio started with the CFDP working group, noting that the WG is currently completing the drafting of its CFDP revised specification, but that there is still no clear commitment from any other agencies to complete the second prototype.
 M. di Giulio noted however that there is the possibility that the prototype may be completed by the Korean space agency (KARI), or possibly by CNSA whom is implementing the revised version of CFDP and may be able to complete interoperability testing as a part of its implementation.
 M. di Giulio added also that ESA would like to contribute to the testing, and that the Agency does not see any major impediments in doing so within the next year or so.

-In the SIS DTN WG, M. di Giulio noted that the first draft of the new Real-Time Protocol over DTN was distributed within the WG in February, and that the WG hopes to conduct its first prototype testing by the fall of 2018.
+In the SIS DTN WG, M. di Giulio noted that the first draft of the new Real-Time Protocol over DTN for Video Applications was distributed within the WG in February, and that the WG hopes to conduct its first prototype testing by the fall of 2018.
 The WG will be meeting in Houston at the end of May to discuss its green book comments and added that the green book will be distributed to the WG in the fall.
 M. di Giulio also noted that the WG is discussing whether or not they should develop a best practices specification for using DTN.
 She continued by adding that the group is also discussing the First Hop/Last Hop services, known as the CCSDS Delivery Agent within the ICPA.
 CMC members then discussed the need for first hop/last hop services, and J.M.
 Soula added that this specification is likely to be reduced to a priority 3 project by the IOAG for 2022.

 Mission Operations and Information Management Services (MOIMS) [CESG Report to CMC (slides 92-121)]